Santal people: Schedule Tribe status

 The Santhal people are constitutionally designated as Scheduled Tribes only in Fifth Schedule areas, such as Bihar, Jharkhand, West Bengal, Odisha, and Tripura.
-While the Santals, who migrated from Fifth Schedule areas to Sixth Schedule areas, specifically to Assam as tea garden laborers during the British Raj, are not considered Scheduled Tribes.
+While the Santals, who migrated from Fifth Schedule areas to Sixth Schedule areas, specifically to Assam as tea garden labourers during the British Raj, are not considered Scheduled Tribes.
 Instead, they are classified as Other Backward Class in Assam, and the remaining population living in other states is considered part of the general population.
-The inclusion in Schedule Tribe list have been opposed by respective states and tribal activists organization following Sixth Scheduled autonomy, such as the Coordination Committee of Tribal Organizations of Assam (CCTOA).
+The inclusion in Schedule Tribe list have been opposed by respective states and tribal activists organisation following Sixth Scheduled autonomy, such as the Coordination Committee of Tribal Organisations of Assam (CCTOA).
 The organisation feared up that granting Scheduled Tribe status to the Santal and other 40 migrated tribal communities will squeeze up the benefits of natives, the "original tribal people" of the state.

 Religion status

 The Santhal people believe in nature worship, and their place of worship is in sacred groves known as Jaher and Sarna, in contrast to Hindu places of worship in temples.
-They also perform animal sacrifices to honor their gods and accept flesh, including beef and pork, practices that are generally prohibited in Hinduism.
+They also perform animal sacrifices to honour their gods and accept flesh, including beef and pork, practices that are generally prohibited in Hinduism.
 Thus they consider themselves believers of Sari and Sarna religion rather than Hinduism.
 Although there is overlap of ideology, belief, culture and practices in between Sarnasim and Hinduism.